Bin-Chen-Lab/insilicoCell/README.md

 1. **Claude/chatGPT desktop interface (recommended for non-programmers):** ask biological questions to InsilicoCell in ordinary language through the chatting interface, which connects to our background remote server to run InsilicoCell.

 2. **Terminal interface:** install and run the original Python scripts on your own laptop, workstation, or server.
-This is especially recommended if you have a high-capacity server which runs fast.
+This is especially recommended if you need to do large-scale inference, as there can be fewer limitations on runtime and data size.

 Internally, InsilicoCell is built on [seven pretrained tasks](https://github.com/Bin-Chen-Lab/insilicoCell#21-supported-prediction-tasks).